echuprikova/BUGs_SmartAgriHub/content/authors/dana-barthel/_index.md

 ---
 # Display name
-title: Ekaterina Chuprikova
+title: Dana Barthel

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Marie Sklodowska-Curie Fellow
+role: Researcher

 # Organizations/Affiliations
 organizations: